brentter/Raindrop.io-Python-API-Wrap/README.md

-# Raindrop.io Python API Client & Recently Bookmarked Script
+# Raindrop.io Python API Client
+(And Script to Download Your Recent Bookmarks)

 This project provides a simple Python wrapper for interacting with the Raindrop.io API.
 It allows you to manage your bookmarks, collections, and more through a set of convenient methods.
 Also included is a script that will download the most recent bookmarks and save it as a json file.